dsaw/MyCodingDocs/Python/PythonDocsTut.md

 			* To simulate private variables, `__localvar` is defined which is replaced to `classname__localvar`.
 			* It is treated as a non-public part of the API.
 			* Still can be accessed for debugging etc.
-			* Used to subclass methods but not break intraclass method calls
+			* Used to subclass methods but not break intraclass method calls.

 		* #### Iterators
 			* An idiom to loop over container objects.
 				* A container object generates an _iterator_ on calling the _iter()_ method on it.
 				* Iterator object has __next__ method defined, which returns the next item in the container.
-				* When the container is exhausted, raises the _StopIterator_ exception
+				* When the container is exhausted, raises the `StopIterator` exception

 		* #### Generators
 			* Similar to Iterator, except it returns data using _yield_ statement.